Natural Hot Springs Near Banff?

 Well, tl;dr, the answer is a resounding yes, there are at least 2; Mist Mountain Hot Springs, and Lussier Hot Springs, but you’ll have to work hard to reach either of them.

-July 2020 Update: Lussier is temporarily closed due to COVID-19.
+February 2023 Update: Lussier is up and running again!
 Check here to see the latest updates and closures

 Lussier Hot Springs

 Lussier Hot Springs is the closest undeveloped Hot Spring to Banff (aside from Mist Mountain and the secret hot springs beneath Fairmont Hot Springs), lying just across the border of Alberta in British Columbia, in the East Kootenay region.

 Lussier is just one of several natural hot springs in the East Kootenays, a part of Canada that’s very well known for its geothermal activity.

 The most famous hot springs in the region are, of course, Radium Hot Springs, but within a few miles you’ll also find Ram Creek, Ainsworth, Fairmont and Lussier as well.
 It’s a hot spring paradise!

 Of those hot springs in the East Kootenays, Lussier has always been our absolute favourite.
 Here’s why:

 - Lussier is next to a cold, shallow river – Yes, unlike the others, Lussier is the only one that bubbles out of the ground right next to a river.
 That means you can enjoy the magic of a traditional, all natural, Nordic Spa experience; Hot, warm, cold, rest, repeat!
 It’s much like Umpqua Hot Springs in Oregon.

 - Lussier is ‘undeveloped’ – it’s developed to a certain extent, but it still feels like the hot springs you’ll find buried in the Oregon Columbia River Gorge, not like a public swimming pool